 The difficult part is not learning how to celebrate Sunday Mass well.
 It is having the patience and stick-to-itivness to make every Sunday of Easter as great as the Easter Vigil or Easter Sunday.

 Some parishes are already pretty good at this.
-But for most of us, it is going to take a while to build up to the vision given to us in the RCIA.
+But for most of us, it is going to take a while to build up to the vision given to us in the ritual text.
 The question for most of us is, what next-step can we take this coming Easter season to move closer to the goal?
 Your answer is the secret to a powerful period of mystagogy.

 Your turn